 The survey asked respondents whether they engage in any of five specific actions in their everyday life for environmental reasons.
 Survey respondents also rated the efficacy of each of these five actions when it comes to helping the environment.
-(Half of the respondents, selected at random, were asked about their potential actions and half were asked about the efficacy of each action.)
+(Half of the respondents, selected at random, were asked about their potential actions and half were asked about the efficacy reduce their food waste for environmental reasons.
+Large shares of the public (72%) say they use fewer plastics that cannot be reused such as plastic bags, straws, cups or reduce their water consumption (68%) to help the environment.